ian-r-rose/school-of-data-la-machine-learning/README.md

 # Introduction to Machine Learning
 #### Ian Rose (Project Jupyter) February 2, 2019

+This tutorial can be read and executed at https://tinyurl.com/la-ml-demo

 ## What is a model?

-We are often faced with a pile of data, and no notion of what to do with it.
+We are often faced with a pile of data and little notion of what to do with it.
 We know that the data reflects some information about the real world, but not necessarily what that is, and how to get at it.

 A model is a representation of a real-world process that we want to understand.